whopkinscom/Development/Moonrise.Samples/readme.txt

   // settings from Logging to perhaps MoonriseLogging or whatever.
 You'd just change the corresponding Settings.Read(...)
   "Logging": {
     // Everything inside this bit of settings tree now matches the structure of the Moonrise.Samples.Initialise.LoggingConfig class
-    "Level": "Debug",
-    "LogFile": {
+    "Logger": {
-      // Note that this settings subtree now matches the structure of the Moonrise.Logging.BasicFileLogProvider.Config class,
+      // Everything inside this bit of settings tree now matches the structure of the Moonrise.Logging.Logger.Config class
       // i.e. showing a sample of reading complete object trees.
-      "DateTimeFormatterPrefix": "{0:HH:mm:ss} ",
-      "LogCycling": "Weekly",
-      "LogFilePerThread": false,
+      "LogMethodName": false,
-      "LoggingFile": "../../../Logging.log"
-    },
       // Generally you want to put all of the LogTags that you use in here.
       // Then to turn them Off or On, simply put or remove an x from in front of them.
 The LogTags are simply matched
       // against a string so if the active ones have an x in front, they won't match, remove the preceeding x and
       // they will match!
       "LogTags": [
         "NoTags",
         "AreCurrently",
         "Defined",
-      "xSampleLogging"
+        "SampleLogging"
       ],
-    "UseLoggingContext": true
+      // For the enum if you let them get written out if not existing, they'll be written as their numeric value
+      // You can use the numeric, the enum "name" or the enum "Description" for enum settings being read in.
+      "OutputLevel": "Debug",
+      "StackTracingEnabled": false,
+      "UseConsoleOutput": false,
+      "UseContext": true,
+      "UseThreadId": false

+      // Another thing to note about reading settings as a complete object.
+      // It uses NewtonSoft.Json.JsonConvert to read the JSON into an instantiated object which means it reads the public
+      // settable properties.
+      // You do not need to have all of the properties defined in the JSON and they do not need to be in any particular order
+      // but any properties that are not in the JSON will be set as per the default settings for those properties on creation
+      // i.e. Any values in the structure that are set BEFORE reading the settings will get effectively replaced by a new
+      // instance with EITHER the defaults OR the value in the JSON!
+    },
+    "LogFile": {
+      // Note that this settings subtree now matches the structure of the Moonrise.Logging.BasicFileLogProvider.Config class, "DateTimeFormatterPrefix": "{0:HH:mm:ss} ",
+      "LogCycling": "Weekly",
+      "LogFilePerThread": false,
+      // This will place the logging file back up from the build output into the project directory "LoggingFile": "../../../Logging.log",
+      "MaxEntries": 0,
+      "ByCountFilenameDateTimeFormat": "yyyyMMddhhmmss"
+    }
   }
 }